 Such right must be ensured to all the professionals involved in the hiring and people management processes.
 The selection of candidates eligible to positions occurs objectively and considers the profile of each position, professional characteristics, as well as the knowledge necessary to perform the duties.

 Cielo values human rights.
 The Company observes the principles of the Universal Declaration of Human Rights and values the right to life, freedom of expression and safety.
-These principles are the basis of justice, freedom and peace.
+These principles are the grounds for justice, freedom and peace.

 The Company values diversity and repudiates any type of discrimination due to gender, disability, origin, religion, race, sexual orientation, marital status, age, social status or any other form of discrimination.

-Cielo repudiates any form of intimidation or sexual, moral, religious, economic, political or organizational harassment, nor does tolerate physical and verbal aggression, disrespect, embarrassment and humiliations.
+Cielo repudiates any form of intimidation or sexual, moral, religious, economic, political or organizational harassment.
+We don’t condone physical and/or verbal aggression, disrespect, embarrassment and/or humiliation.

 The Company wants to build a work environment that encourages personal achievements and offers prospects for professional development.

 Cielo does not participate in conflicting relations between the Company’s businesses and its stakeholders.
-There is conflict of interests when professionals use the Company, their position or internal influence for personal interests or to benefit third parties.
+There is a conflict of interests when professionals use the Company, their position or internal influence for personal interests and/or to benefit third parties.

-Interest should be understood not only as obtaining any advantage for themselves, whether material or not, but also for family members, friends or counterparties with whom these professionals maintain political, personal or business relationship.
+Interest must be understood not only as obtaining any advantage for themselves, material or not, but also for family members, friends or counterparties with whom these professionals have a political, personal or business relationship.

-There is conflict of interests in cases of personal or business relationship in any line of subordination or in the relationship with customers, suppliers or competitors to compromise the business impartiality and which may bring benefits to those involved or damages to the Company or also jeopardize the acquittal in the performance evaluation of those involved.
+There is a conflict of interests in cases of personal or business relationship in any line of subordination or in the relationship with clients, suppliers or competitors to compromise the business impartiality and which may bring benefits to those involved or damages to the Company or also jeopardize the acquittal when assessing the performance of those involved.

-All identified situations that may involve conflicts of interest shall be promptly informed to the immediate superior and formalized by the employee through the Ethics Channel (canaldeetica.com.br/cielo or 0800.775.0808) to be duly evaluated.
-Until the conclusion of the evaluation, those involved in the potential conflict should be absent from the situation, including members of the Board of Directors, Audit Committee and Ethics Forum, and should wait for guidance from the manager and the relevant areas.
+All identified situations that may involve conflicts of interest shall be promptly reported to the immediate superior and formalized by the employee through the Ethics Channel (canaldeetica.com.br/cielo or 0800.775.0808) to be duly evaluated.
+Until the conclusion of the evaluation, those involved in the potential conflict should be absent from the situation and wait for guidance from the manager and the relevant areas.

-Few situations in which these conflicts may arise are the following:
+See below some situations in which these conflicts may arise: